cpmpercussion/homepage/_posts/2010-07-08-the-last-man-to-die-performance-1.md

 type: post
 published: true
 meta: {}
+description: "There's still one performance to go tonight, Thursday 8th of July, 830pm, Street 2, The Street Theatre.
+Posted via email from charles martin"
 ---

 There's still one performance to go: tonight, Thursday 8th of July, 8:30pm, Street 2, The Street Theatre.